 Laboratories BMPs.
 Laboratory sink drains are tied into the plant sanitary sewer systems where treatment of wastewater occurs at the C-615 Sewage Treatment Facility.
 Laboratory procedures prohibit hazardous wastewater from being released to the sink drains.
-Waste generated in the laboratories is containerized for proper disposal.
+Nonliquid waste and hazardous wastewater generated in the laboratories are containerized for proper disposal.